Mason10198/SkywarnPlus/README.md

 https://api.weather.gov/alerts/active?zone=YOUR_COUNTY_CODE_HERE
 ```

-**NOTE:**
+> [!NOTE]

-Most weather websites and applications, including the NWS's own website, use the EFFECTIVE time when displaying "active" alerts.
+> Most weather websites and applications, including the NWS's own website, use the EFFECTIVE time when displaying "active" alerts.
 This often leads SkywarnPlus users to believe that their SkywarnPlus-enabled system is not functioning correctly when an alert is visible on the NWS website, but SkywarnPlus has not processed it yet.
 This discrepancy is due to the different alert processing times based on the chosen TimeType setting in SkywarnPlus.
 While other services might show alerts as soon as they become effective, SkywarnPlus, when set to ONSET, waits until the conditions are imminent.
 It's important for users to understand this distinction to accurately assess the functionality of their SkywarnPlus system.

 # Tail Messages